hashim222/gym-for-womens/testing.md

       ![this image for bug color Issue](assets/images/readme-images/bug-color.png)

 * ### Unfixed Bugs
-  * when you click on contact us or about us, the border-bottom line disappears.
+  * when you click on contact us or about us, the border-bottom disappears.
 I can fix this issue by using javascript but I haven't learned that yet so in the future I will fix this bug.

   ### Accessibility